 - Does your occupation require frequent exposure to artificial UV light?

 A Mistake to Ignore UV Exposure

-Eyes need natural sunlight to help regulate many bodily functions that are vital and significantly impact overall health.
+The eyes need natural sunlight to help regulate many vital bodily functions and significantly impact overall health.

 “Allow the eyes to be exposed to natural outdoor light… helps the brain work better” (Sunlight: Good for the Eyes as well as the Brain).